 It’s wild to believe that it has been a whole year since we have been quarantining and socially distancing from our “normal routines.”
 Fortunately, restrictions are starting to lift across the world including the US allowing us to slowly reach a bit of normalcy.
-Even though having limitations on traveling to most destinations is a bit difficult, but that doesn’t mean it’s impossible.
+Even though having limitations on traveling to most destinations is a bit difficult, it doesn’t mean it’s impossible.

 Last November, I was able to finally get on a plane and visit some of my family in Hawaii after an entire year.
 I’ve never gone 1) a whole year without being on a plane or 2) a whole year without seeing my Hawaii family so, it was a well-needed trip.
 Getting to Hawaii is a process, and if you miss a step it could lead to 10-days of being stuck in a hotel room where your tropical vacation would be experienced from your hotel room balcony.
-Today, I’m going to help you avoid all the stress leading up to your trip so you can spend your time enjoying your vacation.
+Today, I’m going to help you avoid all the stress leading up to your trip so you can spend your time enjoying your vacation quarantine-free.